 Churches play a large part in the Town as well.
 Onley United Methodist Church, Onley Baptist, St. Peter the Apostle’s Catholic Church, Church of Jesus Christ of the Latter Day Saints and several independent congregations all meet in the area.

-Celebrations in Onley may soon have a new venue.
-The Town has secured a lease on property owned by Eastern Shore Railroad or the old NYP&N. The Society for Preservation of Onley’s Train Station (SPOTS) is working on plans to preserve the station that is such a rich part of the Town’s history.
+The Society for Preservation of Onley’s Train Station (SPOTS) is working on preserving the station that is such a rich part of the Town’s history.
 Those plans also include using the station and surrounding property as a stage area for local festivals and gatherings.

 A visit to Onley is in itself a pleasure with restaurants, hotels and plenty of shopping so whether you’re looking for that small town atmosphere or the big store experience, you’ll find it here in Onley.